 They do not say much about the technology behind this new ultra-durable coating.
 Note that it is used also in their MSR Carbon Reflex 3 Tent.

-This tent is included in my list of best 3-person backpacking tents.
 Note that this is not a sponsored text and I have no business relationship with this brand.
 Please use the comment box below in the case of questions or comments.
 Have a nice day.